-The College recognizes that a student experiencing extenuating circumstances may not meet the level of achievement expected from its students.
+The university recognizes that a student experiencing extenuating circumstances may not meet the level of achievement expected from its students.
 Students experiencing extenuating circumstances who wish to appeal the academic progression regulations may appeal through the Registrar to the Vice-President, Academic.
-Academic Progression appeals should be submitted in writing to the Registrar's Office.
+Academic Progression appeals should be submitted in writing to the Registrar's Office within 10 days of receiving notice of being on academic probation.